|Division||Physical & Biological Sciences|

 Our lab is also interested in the discovery and characterization of novel inhibitors to lipoxygenase.
 We currently have discovered over 50 unique lipoxygenase inhibitors through screening the marine natural products library of our collaborator, Prof. Phil Crews and the NIH library with our collaborators at the NCGC (Dr. D. Maloney, Dr. A. Simeonov and Dr. A. Jadhav).
 We have screened these libraries with our high throughput lipoxygenase assay, which has increased our inhibitor discovery dramatically.
 These inhibitors are then investigated with biochemical and spectroscopic methods to determine how they bind and inhibit lipoxygenase.

 The Holman laboratory utilizes the knowledge gained from their biochemical and inhibitory studies to probe LOX in human disease.
-Currently, the Holman laboratory investigates the role of LOX in Type-1 diabetes (Dr. J. Nadler), blood coagulation (Dr. M. Holinstat), stroke (Dr. K. van Leyen) and fungal-derived inflammation (Dr. S. Kelly).
+Currently, the Holman laboratory investigates the role of LOX in Type-1 diabetes (Dr. J. Nadler), blood coagulation (Dr. M. Holinstat) and stroke (Dr. K. van Leyen).
 With these collaborations, the Holman laboratory hopes to contribute to the understanding of these important human diseases and possibly identify potent therapeutics.

 Biography, Education and Training